GaneshUppananthala2005/AI-Fashion-Design-Generator/README.md

 ## 📊 Project Presentation
 [cite_start]The full Capstone Project presentation is included in this repository as `Project_Presentation.pptx`. [cite: 2, 7]
 ## 🤝 Acknowledgements
 This project was developed with the professional support and guidance of the **Edunet Foundation**.
-Their mentorship in AI and cloud integration was instrumental in bridging the gap between the initial concept and the final functional prototype.
+Their mentorship by ## Dr.Nanthini Mohan Mam  in AI and cloud integration was instrumental in bridging the gap between the initial concept and the final functional prototype.